parulc7/Public-APIs-List-Crawler/README.md

 4. Now, open another terminal window in your repository and run `sudo docker build -t apiCrawler` to build the application using Docker.
 5. To run the Docker image now, execute `sudo docker run apiCrawler`

+## Schema Details of the Database

+## Delieverables - What have I achieved?

+- [] Object Oriented
+- [] Support for Authentication
+- [] Support for Pagination
+- [] Support for Rate Limiting
+- [] Crawls all Entries for all Categories

+## Delieverables - What have I not achieved?
+- [] Support for Token Expiration -> I can't figure out a way to replace the old token with the new and resume the tasks from where it stopped.
+I thought about using a task queue for the same.

+## What would I have improved on if given more days?

+- Modularizing the Code
+- Letting user give the inputs so that the scraper can be used like a Framework

 #### Made with Love by Parul Chandel!